HOUSING FOR ALL

 Expand crucial relocation assistance to close loopholes and make it permanent for all tenants.
 This is a basic tenant protection.

 We need new home construction, but that’s not our only tool.
-City Hall should move immediately to obtain currently affordable housing, refurbish it using union labor, and keep it permanently affordable.
+City Hall should move to obtain currently affordable housing, refurbish it using union labor, and keep it permanently affordable.
+The City could also explore a vacancy tax to raise revenue and encourage landlords to fill units.

 Portland tenants need one, standardized rental application.
 Some tenants are currently paying hundreds of dollars in application fees only to face rejection after rejection—a reality faced disproportionately by tenants of color and tenants of LGBTQIA identities.

-City Hall should redirect subsidies for luxury housing into community land trusts, communal ownership models, and a public option for affordable home construction.
+City Hall should redirect subsidies for private development and unaffordable housing into community land trusts, communal ownership models, and a public option for affordable home construction.

 Compile a database of zombie homes to address unsafe derelict properties, collect property taxes to fund public services, and identify opportunities for community ownership of affordable housing.